odoo/odoo/doc/howtos/website.rst

 :ref:`Odoo models <reference/orm/model>` map to database tables.

 In the previous section we just displayed a list of string entered statically in the Python code.
-This doesn't allow modifications and persistent storage thereof, so we're now going to move our data to the database.
+This doesn't allow modifications or persistent storage so we'll now move our data to the database.

 Defining the data model
 -----------------------